 Looking north across Estero Ligüí — the dark blue Sea of Cortez is distant.

 When in Loreto, we like staying at the always awesome Oasis Hotel, home of the world’s best margaritas.

 A quick stop for fish tacos at Buenaventura on Bahia Concepcion.
 A tradition.

 Beginning the one-hour wait to cross the border into the US at Tecate.
 When we got home, we had driven a little over 2,900 miles with more than 52 hours of driving time.
-What we call “fun.”
+That, with sleep deprivation and hunger, is what we call “fun.”